1 Getting Ready for Regression Cooking!

 Unlike predictive modelling, data splitting is not a routine practice in statistical inference.
 However, it becomes relevant when the line between exploration and formal testing is blurred.
 For more information on double dipping in statistical inference, Chapter 6 of Reinhart (2015) offers in-depth insights and some real-life examples.

 After classifying the variables and splitting our data, we will move on to coding the plots and calculating the summary statistics.
-We provide a list of these plots and summary statistics, along with their corresponding EDA outputs and interpretations, based on our training data, which has a subset size of \(400\):

-• A histogram of sale prices, as in Figure 1.4, shows the response’s distribution and helps identify any outliers.
+- A histogram of housing sale prices, as in Figure 1.4, shows the response’s distribution and helps identify any outliers.
 The training set reveals a fairly symmetric distribution of sale prices, with a noticeable concentration of sales between \(\$200,000\) and \(\$400,000\).
 However, there are a few outliers.
 Even with just 20% of the total data, this plot provides valuable graphical insights into central tendency and variability.

-• Side-by-side jitter plots, as in Figure 1.5, visualize the distribution of sale prices across different bedroom counts, highlighting spread.
-Overall, these plots indicate a positive association between the number of bedrooms and home sale price.
+- Side-by-side jitter plots, as in Figure 1.5, visualize the distribution of sale prices across different bedroom counts, highlighting spread.
+Overall, these plots indicate a positive association between the number of bedrooms and housing sale price.
 Note that the average price (represented by red diamonds) tends to increase with the addition of more bedrooms.
 The training set predominantly has homes with 3 to 5 bedrooms, and there are some high-priced outliers present even among mid-sized homes.

-• A scatter plot displaying the relationship between square footage and sale price, as in Figure 1.6, illustrates how these two continuous variables interact.
-There is a clear upward trend in the training data, indicated by the fitted solid red line of the simple linear regression.
-Although the variability increases with larger square footage, the overall positive linear pattern is still clear.
+- A scatter plot displaying the relationship between square footage and housing sale price, as in Figure 1.6, illustrates how these two continuous variables interact.
+There is a clear upward trend in the training data, indicated by the fitted solid red line of the simple linear regression (which is a preliminary regression fit used by different plotting tools in

-• The scatter plot showing the relationship between proximity to schools and sale price, as in Figure 1.8, reveals an almost flat trend in the training data.
-This observation is supported by the fitted solid red line of the simple linear regression, indicating a weak graphical relationship between these two variables.
+- The scatter plot showing the relationship between proximity to schools and housing sale price, as in Figure 1.8, reveals an almost flat trend in the training data.
+This observation is supported by the fitted solid red line of the simple linear regression (same model from Chapter 3), indicating a weak graphical relationship between these two variables.

 In displaying and interpreting results, the plots and statistics will guide us in understanding the data.
-In this specific example, these exploratory insights help identify key factors, such as square footage and neighborhood type, that influence housing prices.
+In this specific example, these exploratory insights help identify key factors, such as square footage and neighbourhood type, that influence housing sale prices.
 They also highlight any outliers that may need further attention during modelling.
 By following this EDA process, we will establish a solid descriptive foundation for effective data modelling, ensuring that the key variables and their relationships are well understood.

 Finally, this structured approach to EDA is visually summarized in Figure 1.9, which shows the sequential steps from variable classification to the delivery of exploratory insights.